 Instructions

-- Grate the lemons to remove the Zest.
+- Grate the lemons to remove the zest.

 - Add the butter, lemon juice, lemon zest, sugar and salt to a sauce pan over medium to medium low heat.
 Heat until the butter starts to melt, stirring occasionally.